abdullahridwan/FullStackMern/README.md

 ## Introduction

+This is my first full stack project using the MERN stack

 ## To Start
 You can download as a zip file and open in any editor like VS Code. <br />
 Go to the terminal and navigate to the backend folder <br/>